R2Northstar/ModdingDocs/docs/source/guides/publishing.rst

 It is recommended to upload the source code of your mod to a public repository like `Github <https://github.com/>`_ to give your users a place to suggest changes and leave feedback in an organised manner.

+If the changes your mod makes can be represented in screenshots, gameplay recordings, or GIFs, consider adding those to your README.
+This way anyone coming across your mod can tell which aspects of the game it changes even before installing it.

 Thunderstore
 ------------